Dwafsigil/Fire-Emblem-Lite/README.md

 - Single map with terrain

 # How to Play
 1. Use the arrow keys to traverse the board and the space bar to select a unit.
-"Z" will allow the player to revert their input.
+"X" will allow the player to revert their input.
 2. With a unit selected, move the unit to a highlighted tile.
 3. Choose a unit action (attack or wait)
 4. If an enemy unit is adjacent, the friendly unit will attack the enemy unit via the attack action.